sbernheim4/premiere-mern-stack/app/templates/README.md

 # React Stack V2

-# Welcome.
-This is a getting started repo (almost like a yeoman generator) that gets you set up and ready to go with a MERN stack.
+# Welcome

 ## Key Features
 - Mongoose/MongoDB integration for both DB and session management
 - ExpressJS
 - ReactJS
   - React Router for Client Side Routing
   - Easy Bundle Splitting set up
 - Babel 7
 - Webpack 4
 - Auto Reload (HMR for CSS/SCSS)
 - SIMPLE

 This is a pretty simple bare bones stack but it does give you a lot of power to extend its structure more to your liking and to expand.

 ## Getting Started
 1. Clone the repo